jaelkw/kubernetes_bash_scripts/README_Kubernetes_Concepts_NodeLevelComponents.md

 Daemon which helps provide cluster-level logging

 ** What are nodes? **
+- Not inherently created by Kubernetes, but created externally --> Kubernetes is just creating an object that represents the node.
 - Worker machine (either VM / physical machine)
 - Each node has the services necessary to run pods, including:
   - docker